portworx/px-docs/getting-started/px-licensing.md

-**INSTALL ON AIR-GAPPED ENVIRONMENTS**: Customers that do not have an active Internet connection on their PX-cloud, will need to be guided by the
-[Portworx support](https://docs.portworx.com/knowledgebase/support.html), and will follow a slightly different process.
+**INSTALL ON AIR-GAPPED ENVIRONMENTS**: Customers that do not have an active Internet connection on their PX-cloud, will need to be guided by the Portworx support (can be reached at support@portworx.com) , and will follow a slightly different process.

 Customers will be asked to provide the `Cluster UUID` information (available via `pxctl cluster list` command):